 Artists like 3LAU are already making millions of dollars selling things such as limited edition vinyl pressings and unreleased music.
 However, it’s not the same as selling actual master recordings.
-Once this becomes possible, people will invest in music NFTs like they do in stock or startups.
+Once this becomes possible, people will invest in music NFTs as they do in stocks or startups.
 They will forecast the track’s popularity based on a variety of data, and if the track becomes popular, they will earn profits from it.
 One of the projects to watch in this space is onchainmusic.com which helps artists create NFTs and list them for sale.

 Tokens of live performances

 Think of those high-production live streams everyone is doing now.
 With NFTs, people will be able to own videos of those streams.
 Artists can do the same with live shows, where you will have the opportunity to buy the video recording of this show as an NFT.
 We will see NFTs in every pre-order of a record, packaged with every live stream and merch bundle.
-VIP experiences, meet & greet will all come with NFTs of, perhaps, your selfie with an artist or some other digital assets.
+VIP experiences, and meet & greet will all come with NFTs of, perhaps, your selfie with an artist or some other digital assets.

 NFTs for event ticketing